OfficeDev/MS-Graph-Data-Connect/ARMTemplates/README.md

 - `destinationServicePrincipalKey` is the Authentication Key you generated for your service principal.
 - `destinationServicePrincipalAadId` is the Object Id of your service principal.

+> **NOTE:** If you are using Azure Storage as the destination sink, please refer to this documentation on how to properly configure your SPN: https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac?toc=%2fazure%2fstorage%2fblobs%2ftoc.json

 ### Step 3

 Finally, deploy the ARM template and create the ADF pipeline by running the deployment script.